rev10d/Snaffler/README.md

 ### Fork tampering

-unsure how to build with multiple solution files. lazy answers unavailable in during troubleshooting window.
+unsure how to build with multiple solution files. lazy answers unavailable during troubleshooting window.

 ## What is it for?